Brobeck, Colleen #742-CN

 NADOI Honorary Life Member #119 C/N

 September 5, 2011

 Charlotte’s involvement with dogs began very early in her life.
-The below photo is of Charlotte at age two.
 While many of our members were not fortunate enough to have met Charlotte in person, her willingness to share her knowledge and expertise through her involvement in NADOI has benefited us all.
 Many members commented on how they looked forward to each issue of FORWARD where they would read Charlotte’s column first.
 Charlotte’s rapport with both her students and their dogs shines in every column.
 Several members have memories of interacting with Charlotte at NADOI Annual Meetings or on various committees.
 She was seen as “well informed, opinionated and most often right!”
 Chris McKelvey remembers Charlotte teaching her how to gamble during a riverboat night while both were in St. Louis at a NADOI conference.